 The Jeju Man’s clothing was a particular problem; most of the best material I could find for pre-contemporary working-class Jeju fashions came from photographs taken during the Japanese occupation in the first half of the twentieth century.
 Not exactly close to the period this story takes place in: literally the beginning of time.
 But I knew drawing people in loincloths like cave people would be too distracting.
 I had to settle for something that looked convincingly old-fashiony, and also distinctly Jeju-esque.

-I ended up gathering old photos from various Korean blogs, and this excellent english-language site, to come up with a general guideline of what my 탐라도민 (People of Jeju) should wear.
+I ended up gathering old photos from various Korean blogs to come up with a general guideline of what my 탐라도민 (People of Jeju) should wear.

 As soon as I felt good about his look, I jumped straight into blocking out his shots, developing an on-the-fly model sheet as I went along.